BHI Brain Health Scholar Description

 - Receive support in the college admissions process through letters of introduction and personal outreach by BHI faculty to the scholars’ top college choices.

 About the Brain Health Initiative (www.brainhealthiniative.org) The Brain Health Initiative (BHI) is a cutting-edge, new approach to protecting brain health and fighting brain illness across the lifespan.
 The BHI works collaboratively with Massachusetts General Hospital, a Harvard Medical School Teaching Hospital, to build brain healthy communities through education, research, innovation and action, with a specific focus on brain health promotion, prevention, early detection, evidence-based intervention, and performance optimization.
 The BHI is creating a culture that promotes brain health protective factors and decreases risk factors, thereby improving brain health and optimizing brain performance outcomes for the Florida Suncoast region and beyond.
-Join the brain health movement, because brain health matters, and lifestyle makes a difference.
+Join the Be Brain Healthy movement, because brain health matters, and lifestyle makes a difference.